14 Creative Uses for Mesh Produce Bags

 Use them as a paint brush for splatter painting.
 Dip the wadded up mesh into your paint, then fling it at your canvas for a splattered look!

-Stretch the mesh over an old frame, staple it in place, and hang earrings from it for a stylish earring organizer.
+Stretch the mesh over an old frame, staple it in place, and hang earrings from it for a stylish earring organizer similar to this one.

 Ideas from Our Site Visitors